Professor Dinah Birch CBE is Pro-Vice-Chancellor for Cultural Engagement and Professor of English Literature at the University of Liverpool.

 Dinah has published widely on Victorian fiction and poetry, and on the work of the critic John Ruskin.
 Her books include Our Victorian Education (2007), and she is the general editor of the Oxford Companion to English Literature (7th ed., 2009).
-She has published new editions of Elizabeth Gaskell’s Cranford (2011) and Anthony Trollope’s Can You Forgive Her?
-(2012) and The Small House at Allington (2014) with Oxford University Press.
-Her interest in prose style is reflected in recent essays on George Eliot, Anthony Trollope, and John Ruskin, and she has also published work on the Brontë family and 19c education.
-She served as a member of the Man Booker prize panel in 2012.
+She has recently published new editions of Elizabeth Gaskell’s Cranford (2011) and Anthony Trollope’s Can You Forgive Her?
+(2012) and The Small House at Allington (2014) with Oxford University Press, and served as a member of the Man Booker prize panel in 2012.
 She is a regular broadcaster and contributor to the Times Literary Supplement and London Review of Books.

 Executive Assistant to the Pro-Vice-Chancellor for Cultural Engagement